I. Trial Research Project

 - Successful completion of the trial research project is a prerequisite for Ph.D. candidacy.

 - To begin the dissertation process, a student must form a three-member dissertation committee consisting of a chairperson and two other faculty members.
 Typically, the chair is the student's primary research advisor.
 The chair of the dissertation committee must be a faculty or emeritus faculty member in the Psychology Department.
 At least one other member of the committee must be a faculty, emeritus faculty or affiliated faculty member in the Psychology Department.
-The third member of the committee may be from outside of the Psychology Department, provided that the chair of the dissertation committee gives his or her approval.
+The third member of the committee may be a University of Chicago faculty member from outside of the Psychology Department, provided that the chair of the dissertation committee gives his or her approval.

 - Once a dissertation committee exists, the student must formulate an independent research project to be carried out under the committee's guidance.
 The student will then prepare a written dissertation proposal and submit it to his or her committee.
 When the student's advisor agrees, the student may schedule an oral defense of the proposal.